 - Food to be prepared and by whom

 Shortly before Thanksgiving, we went joint shopping, buying ingredients and whatever else was needed.
 The night before Thanksgiving, we met and prepared all desserts, side dishes, and whatever else could be done beforehand.

 Wampanoag Family Words

-Get creative: Getting creative with your décor does not need to be expensive.
+- Get creative: Getting creative with your décor does not need to be expensive.
 We built our table decorations around an inexpensive bouquet of supermarket flowers in fall colors.
-To this we added some orange and green glass lantern-type candle holders we’d found on discount at a local store.
-Utilizing a P. Allen Smith's video below, we also created tea light candle holders out of large apples.
-They turned out beautifully and it was one of my favorite things we did this holiday.
+To this, we added some orange and green glass lantern-type candle holders we’d found on discount at a local store.
+Utilizing P. Allen Smith's video below, we also created tea light candle holders out of large apples.
+They turned out beautifully, and it was one of my favorite things we did this holiday.

-Name tags/place holders: And no holiday table is complete without one very personal touch that serves two purposes—the place holder or name tag settles any questions as to who sits where.
-It also acts as a welcome to each guest present letting them know we were planning on their attendance.
+- Name tags/place holders: No holiday table is complete without one very personal touch that serves two purposes—the place holder or name tag settles any questions as to who sits where.
+It also acts as a welcome to each guest present, letting them know we were planning on their attendance.
 In past Thanksgivings, we have given guests Native American names that point to some characteristic familiar to them.
 Think “Running Gazelle” for your track star or “Great Medicine Man” for a doctor.
-As “Chief Cooking Squaw”, you can have a lot of fun with this part of the table décor.
-This year we created felt Mayflower boats and the sails held the guests name.
+As “Chief Cooking Squaw,” you can have a lot of fun with this part of the table décor.
+This year we created felt Mayflower boats, and the sails held the guest's name.
 We utilized the Wampanoag Indian word for sister, brother, mother before each person’s first name to add a historic touch.

-Our menu consisted of a stuffed turkey, two vegetable dishes, homemade rolls, cranberry sauce, mashed potatoes and gravy, a signature drink and choice of Thanksgiving goodies or pumpkin torte for dessert.
+Our menu consisted of a stuffed turkey, two vegetable dishes, homemade rolls, cranberry sauce, mashed potatoes and gravy, a signature drink, and a choice of Thanksgiving goodies or pumpkin torte for dessert.